pingswept/me30-website/content/notes/pcb.md

 * If components start to heat up, something is wired wrong
 * Good practice: check all the wiring before you plug your circuit into a power source
 *	How to look up all the components of the circuit in the library
-*	How to use it!
-And feel comfortable with it!
 *	Using the 3D viewer
 *	Placing wires on top and bottom layer
 *	Condensing components